Slackadays/Clipboard/README.md

 <br>

-Clipboard (or CB) is one of _the most advanced_ clipboard managers you can get.
+Clipboard (or CB) is one of _the most advanced_ clipboard managers you can get!

 When we started writing CB, we needed something way more powerful than other terminal tools like `xclip`, `xsel`, `wl-clipboard`, `pbcopy`, or `clip`, and something really easy to use by truly anyone.